DS202-at-ISU/ds2020-lab-3-ds2020-lab-3-team-1/README.md

 ### FiveThirtyEight Statement

 > Quote the statement you are planning to fact-check.
+Questions we can
+> pick from 1.
+“Out of 173 listed Avengers, my analysis found that 69
+> had died at least one time after they joined the team.”
+2. “Jocasta —
+> an android based on Janet van Dyne and built by Ultron — has been
+> destroyed five times and then recovered five times.”
+3. “On 57
+> occasions the individual made a comeback.”
+4.

+Tirmidi Mohamed: “”

 ### Include the code

 Make sure to include the code to derive the (numeric) fact for the statement

+Tirmidi’s code -

 ### Include your answer